Alfred North Whitehead: Views on education

-Every school is bound on pain of extinction to train its boys for a small set of definite examinations.
-No headmaster has a free hand to develop his general education or his specialist studies in accordance with the opportunities of his school, which are created by its staff, its environment, its class of boys, and its endowments.
-I suggest that no system of external tests which aims primarily at examining individual scholars can result in anything but educational waste.

 Whitehead argued that curriculum should be developed specifically for its own students by its own staff, or else risk total stagnation, interrupted only by occasional movements from one group of inert ideas to another.

 Above all else in his educational writings, Whitehead emphasized the importance of imagination and the free play of ideas.
 In his essay "Universities and Their Function", Whitehead writes provocatively on imagination:

-Imagination is not to be divorced from the facts: it is a way of illuminating the facts.
-It works by eliciting the general principles which apply to the facts, as they exist, and then by an intellectual survey of alternative possibilities which are consistent with those principles.
-It enables men to construct an intellectual vision of a new world.

-Whitehead's philosophy of education might adequately be summarized in his statement that "knowledge does not keep any better than fish."
-In other words, bits of disconnected knowledge are meaningless; all knowledge must find some imaginative application to the students' own lives, or else it becomes so much useless trivia, and the students themselves become good at parroting facts but not thinking for themselves.
+Whitehead's philosophy of education might adequately be summarized in his statement that "knowledge does not keep any better than fish".
+In other words, bits of disconnected knowledge are meaningless; all knowledge must find some imaginative application to the students' own lives, or else it becomes useless trivia, and the students themselves become good at parroting facts but not thinking for themselves.